mojebabicka/twoen/README.md

         device = twoen.Device("192.168.1.1", "admin", "BadPwd123")

         # Activate switch one with proprietary error handling
-        assert device.switch_ctrl(1, "on"), f"Script failed in switch_crl with the following error: {device.failure}"
+        assert device.switches_set(1, "on"), f"Script failed in switches_set with the following error: {device.failure}"

 General assertion can be activated, if user prefers.
 When an instance of Device is initialized, use assertion=True.
 All errors will be handled by twoen module and AssertionError will terminate the script upon any error.